Tennessee Titans vs. New Orleans Saints NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Saints stats and trends

-- The Saints have an ATS record of 3-0 in their three games as an underdog of 3 points or more this year.
+- The Saints have an against the spread record of 3-0 in their three games when underdogs by 3 points or more this season.

-- New Orleans has eclipsed the over/under in 50% of its opportunities this season (four times in eight games with a set point total).
+- New Orleans' games this season have gone over the total in four out of eight opportunities (50%).

-- When New Orleans scores more than 23.4 points, it is 4-1 against the spread and 4-1 overall.
+- New Orleans is 4-1 against the spread and 4-1 overall when the team puts up more than 23.4 points.

-- When New Orleans piles up more than 365.8 yards, the team is 1-2 against the spread and 1-2 overall.
+- In games that New Orleans amasses more than 365.8 yards, the team is 1-2 against the spread and 1-2 overall.

-- This year the Saints have seven turnovers, six fewer than the Titans have takeaways (13).
+- The Saints have seven giveaways this season, while the Titans have 13 takeaways.

 Home and road insights

-- The Titans are unbeaten ATS (1-0) as 3-point favorites or more at home.
+- At home, as 3-point favorites or greater, the Titans are unbeaten ATS (1-0).

-- In four home games this year, Tennessee has gone over the total once.
+- This year, in four home games, Tennessee has hit the over once.

-- New Orleans has two wins against the spread, and is 3-1 overall, in away games.
+- New Orleans is 3-1 overall, with two wins against the spread, in away games.

-- Away from home, the Saints are winless ATS (0-2) as 3-point underdogs or more.
+- The Saints are winless ATS (0-2) on the road as 3-point underdogs or more.

-- This season, in four away games, New Orleans has gone over the total once.
+- In four road games this year, New Orleans has gone over the total once.

 Powered by Data Skrive.